yomimono/oauth2_server/README.md

 This server is a low-effort proof-of-concept implementation, and as such probably responds in unhelpful ways to lots of inputs.

+There is currently no rate-limiting on requests, which should give the potential user some pause when combined with the first item in this list.

 # what's implemented?

 ## endpoints and their happy paths